 The book, a gorgeous love story, made me feel at times as though I was drifting off into a blissful sleep, although I was experiencing every word, every moment of it in slow motion, in a trance as I dreamt I was listening to Footsteps in the Dark by The Isley Brothers.

-It felt like falling in love on the first day of June, walking casually through the streets of London during golden hour, the sun's gorgeous rays whispering down upon me.
+It felt like falling in love on the first day of June, walking casually through the streets of London during golden hour, the sun's breathtaking rays whispering down upon me.

 Although it's clear love can come and go in an instant, Caleb's words kept me in a dreamlike state throughout the entirety of the book, mostly engaged but at times drifting.

 Unforgettable, his prose poetic and lyrical.
-Open Water was a brilliant and impassioned debut novel.
+Open Water was an outstanding and impassioned debut novel.